oliviamiller/Audio/README.md

 2. **During active audio encoding**
    - If you're encoding the streamed audio (e.g., to OPUS, AAC), changing `sample_rate` or `num_channels` will break the initialized encoder
-   - **Solution:**: Reinitialize the encoder when reconfigurations occur
+   - **Solution:** Reinitialize the encoder when reconfigurations occur

-**Safe to reconfigure:**
+**No client-side handling required:**
+- When streaming audio chunks that are processed independently
 - Changing `device_name` to switch microphones
 - Adjusting `latency` for performance tuning
-- Between recording sessions
+- Between `get_audio` RPC calls
-- When streaming raw PCM chunks that are processed independently

 **Clients should:**
 - Monitor the `audio_info` field in each audio chunk